 - Final Thoughts: Is the Miles App Legit?

 What is Miles App?

-- You travel through Uber or Lyft
+- Travel through rideshare apps like Uber or Lyft

 - Ride a bicycle

 Its ability to track multiple transport modes can potentially revolutionize local transportation systems.
 Besides that, the intelligent app encourages green transportation, making it a futuristic business model.